 - What is X’s mood: stressed or calm, low or excited, fearful etc.?

 - How does X feel about what’s just been happening ?
 For example, has X just left an exam or job interview and is worried about the outcome?

-You should have X’s voice flowing nicely in your imagination now as they lead you through their senses, surroundings, mood and context.
+You should have X’s voice flowing nicely in your imagination now as they lead you through their senses, surroundings, mood, context and agenda.

 Now, and this is the crux of the exercise, find a way to bring X’s thoughts around to your through-line, if you haven’t already.
 As you keep writing, see if you can let your character raise your novel’s stakes to greater urgency with a lightning jolt.

 Even a static scene can be full of activity.
 In fact, the contrast in pace can work to your advantage and produce an unforgettable chapter.
 As long as you bring your stakes and character together with your through-line, all will be well.